CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex2_PIM_Admin_Approval.md

 ### Task 1 - Configure the Global Administrator role to require approval

+In this task, you will configure settings to require approval before users are assigned the Global Administrator role, enhancing security and control.
-1. The prior lab exercise used Adatum's domain controller (LON-DC1).
+1. The prior lab exercise used Adatum's domain controller (**LON-DC1**).
 This lab will use LON-CL1.
 Switch back to **LON-CL1**.

 1. On **LON-CL1**, you should still be logged into the machine and in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.